-Early in 2016, you can see me worldwide in over 170 countries throughout Asia, Europe, and Australia on a new show for The National Geographic Channel called “How To Win At Everything,” where they’ll feature the science and technique behind my straitjacket escapes.
-(Apparently, I hold the unofficial world record for the fastest escape by a child; it’s unofficial because no governing body recognizes a world record involving the restraint of a child even, if it’s supervised.
+Currently, you can watch me worldwide in over 170 countries throughout Asia, Europe, and Australia on a new show for The National Geographic Channel called “How To Win At Everything,” where they feature the science and technique behind my straitjacket escapes.
+Apparently, I hold the unofficial world record for the fastest escape by a child; it’s unofficial because no governing body recognizes a world record involving the restraint of a child even, if it’s supervised.
 (Broadcast dates for North America have not yet been released.)

 My specialty is close-up magic, particularly cards and cups and balls, parlor magic, and escapism.
 I do not use trick decks, “gimmicked,” or rigged tricks and everything I use is always open and available for inspection.